FreshAirTonight/af2complex/README.md

 models with the capability of TM-score prediction (pTM).
 Please note that DeepMind's latest DL models re-trained for AlphaFold-multimer have not been tested and are not required.

-After you have set up AlphaFold 2, please clone this repository and follow the guide for examples below.
+After you have set up AlphaFold 2, please clone this repository and follow the guide to run examples as described below.

 ## Example

-Under the "example" directory, there are two CASP14 assembly targets as the examples.
+Under the "example" directory, there are two CASP14 multimeric targets as the examples.
 The goal is to predict the complex structures for these two targets, one heterodimer (A1:B1) and one heterotetramer (A2:B2).
 The input features have been generated for the individual protein sequences of these targets and placed under the